neemzy/gitlab-team-dashboard/README.md

 Two tabs:

-- **Members**: opened MRs, assigned MRs, and assigned issues per user
+- **Members**: opened MRs, assigned MRs, opened issues, and assigned issues per user
 - **Issues**: assigned issues for the whole team per milestone - issues not belonging to an active milestone are ignored, milestones are sorted by ascending due date

 ## Setup